iamalexbrady/iamalexbrady.github.io/docs/_articles/why-we-eat.md

 We make the world.

-The Grander Reality decision is to awaken from the dream of making.
-But the dream of making is a happy one indeed.
+While the Grander Reality decision we are moving into is awakening from even the dream of making, the dream of making is a happy one indeed.

 Happy dreams, y'all.